Kishansinh94/ObjectDetection/README.md

 - File with name is to "train" is for trained model.
 (Need to install darkent for training)
 - Model trained on Google colab using darknet as backbone.
 - Saved model can be used for detection on other brain mri images withou any other installation (even without GPU detection will work smoothly).

+# Transfer learning
+ - This is about trasnfer learning used for classification of Brain MRI into two category: with tumot and without tumor using VGG16 based on Imagenet
+ - Folder contains training file without dataset (which is available on github)